Justice Sunday-Potluck

 This calendar lists FRSUU activities inside our buildings and in the community.
 It also shows when FRSUU spaces are being reserved by outside groups.
 Click on an event to see its location and more information.

-If you need to reserve space space for your meeting or event, please fill out [this form].
+If you need to reserve space for your meeting or event, please fill out [this form].

 For questions regarding church ministry related events and meetings, please contact the Church Administrator at diane.carroll@frsuu.org.